-Curious to learn more about the girl behind the blog?
-I’m sharing my food philosophy, my personal history with food, and 15 random things you may not know about me!
+Curious to learn more about India from Indiana?
+I’m sharing all about my food philosophy, personal history with food, and 15 random things you may not know about me!

 Hi!
 I’m India, and welcome to India from Indiana!

 Welcome to my blog.
-This little space on the internet is where I share my recipes and random musings about my life that I share with my husband, Neal, and our rescued mini-Australian Shepherd, Dobby (yes, he is named after the infamous house elf in Harry Potter).
+This little space of the internet is where I share my recipes and the occasional random musing about my life that I share with my husband, Neal, our daughter, and our rescued mini-Australian Shepherd, Dobby (named after the infamous house elf in Harry Potter).
 I started India from Indiana in late 2017 right as my husband and I were packing up and moving from Indianapolis, Indiana to Bentonville, Arkansas.
 In August of 2019, we moved back to Indianapolis.
-I guess technically I should rename my blog India in Indiana but that just seemed like a tongue twister.
+I guess technically I should rename my blog to India in Indiana, but that just seemed like a tongue twister.

 Where to start

-- First, you should sign up for my email list to have every new post delivered straight to your inbox.
-It’s completely free and you can unsubscribe whenever you wish.
-Plus, I promise to never spam your email or send annoying messages.
+- First, you should sign up for my email list to deliver every new post straight to your inbox.
+It’s completely free, and you can unsubscribe whenever you wish.
+Plus, I promise never to spam your email or send annoying messages.

 - Visit my recipe index for menu ideas that are all gluten free with a focus on healthy and fresh ingredients.
 You’ll find lots of seasonal recipes, dairy free, vegan, and vegetarian recipes as well.

 - Connect with me on social media.
 You can like me on Facebook and follow me on Instagram!